microsoft/CCF/sphinx/source/operators/start_network.rst

 .. note:: Before creating a new network:

-    - The :ref:`identity of the initial members of the consortium must be created <members/index:Member Governance>`.
+    - The :ref:`identity of the initial members of the consortium must be created <members/index:Governance>`.
     - The :ref:`constitution should have been agreed by the initial members <members/constitution:Constitution>`.

 Starting the First Node